How to end password reuse on the web: Interfering with Password Reuse

-As discussed in \secref{sec:protocol:security:requester} and accounted for in \propref{prop:genericGroup}, each \responderTerm (and the \directoryTerm) learns the outcome of the protocol (i.e., $\resultCiphertext{} \testIn \ciphertextSpace{\pubKey}(\groupIdentity)$), since it sees whether the \requesterTerm runs the protocol again.
+As discussed in \secref{sec:protocol:security:requester} and accounted for in \propref{prop:genericGroup}, \respondersTerm (and the \directoryTerm) learn the outcome of the protocol, since they see if the \requesterTerm runs the protocol again.
 That is, a \boolTrue result will presumably cause the \requesterTerm to reject the password and ask the user for another, with which it repeats the protocol.
-Because the password is changed each time, the information gained by each \responderTerm does not accumulate over these multiple runs.
+However, because the password is different in each run (which the \requesterTerm should enforce), the information leaked to \respondersTerm does not accumulate over these multiple runs.
+And, the \respondersTerm learn only that \textit{at least one} response resulted in \boolTrue, not how many or which \respondersTerm' did so.

-Still, if the \boolFalse result returned for the password \password{} finally accepted at the \requesterTerm is of concern, it is possible to hide even this information, at some extra expense.
-To do so, the \requesterTerm follows the acceptance of \password{} with a ``decoy'' run of the protocol if necessary to ensure that two runs of the protocol are conducted (i.e., only if \password{} was the first password offered by the user), and then with another decoy run with probability $\frac{1}{2}$.
-The \requesterTerm ignores the result of each decoy run, and the user need not be delayed while it is conducted.
-The decoy(s) hide whether the second-to-last run of the protocol pertains to the password \password{} that the \requesterTerm finally accepted.\footnote{This decoy run could also be constructed to detect denial-of-service attacks by a \responderTerm, as will be discussed in \secref{sec:dos}.} That said, because these decoy runs add overhead and, again, because the \responderTerm is limited to learn information about \password{} in only a single protocol run (and to learn a limited amount, per \propref{prop:genericGroup}), we do not consider decoys further here.
+Still, if the information leaked by the \boolFalse result for the password \password{} finally accepted at the \requesterTerm is of concern, it is possible to obfuscate even this information to an extent, at extra expense.
+To do so, the \requesterTerm follows the acceptance of \password{} with a number of ``decoy'' protocol runs (e.g., each using a randomly chosen \bloomFilterIndicesToSet{\requester} set of size \bloomFilterHashFns), as if the run on \password{} had returned \boolTrue.
+The user need not be delayed while each decoy run is conducted.
+That said, because decoy runs add overhead and because the \responderTerm is limited to learn information about \password{} in only a single protocol run (and to learn a limited amount, per \propref{prop:genericGroup}), we do not consider decoys further here.